DJE sends distributions on or before the 15th each month like clockwork.

 any entity in which all of the equity owners are accredited investors.

 In this context, a sophisticated person means the person must have, or the company or private fund offering the securities reasonably believes that this person has, sufficient knowledge and experience in financial and business matters to evaluate the merits and risks of the prospective investment.

 Similar to a 1099, a K-1 form is an accounting of the tax income for the year.

 Each investor receives one per investment.
 K-1 forms are most commonly used in partnerships and in real estate ownership.
 It is not uncommon for a K-1 to show a “paper loss” despite having received cashflow distributions.
 These paper losses can help investors reduce their taxable income.
 Talk to your CPA about how K-1 losses from Real Estate Investments can help reduce your taxable income.

-K-1s are prepared by Guerrero CPA and made available to our investors in the month of March every year.
+K-1s are made available to our investors in the month of March every year.

 Yes.
 Investors are able to invest through an LLC or trust.
 Investors are also able to invest through their traditional self-directed IRAs.